 Backstairs influence (influence exerted secretly and in a fashion not legitimate): The moneyed people do exercise backstairs influence on Parliament.

-Bad blood (active enmity): There has been bad blood between India and Pakistan since 1947.
+Bad blood (active enmity): There has been bad blood between the two families for years.

 A bosom friend (A very intimate and trusted friend): Bosom friends never betray one another.